 The monitoring stations at Carrington, Mayfield and Stockton make up the Newcastle Local Air Quality Monitoring Network.

 These stations were set up in 2014, following studies by OEH and the NSW Environment Protection Authority (EPA) and advice from NSW Health’s Air Pollution Expert Advisory Committee.

 The station locations were nominated by the Newcastle Community Consultative Committee on the Environment.

 To comply with statutory requirements, data from these fully industry-funded stations is not included in the reports that OEH publishes.

 - Current monitoring results from the Central Coast

-- Newcastle Local Air Quality Monitoring Network map - displays current air quality conditions across the network
+- Lower Hunter and Newcastle Local Air Quality Monitoring Network map - displays current air quality conditions across the network

 - Search historical data.

 Using data from the stations at Newcastle, Beresfield, Wallsend and Wyong, we provide hourly values of pollutant concentrations and an Air Quality Index (AQI).
 Carrington, Mayfield and Stockton stations are fully industry-funded and the measurements are available from the datafeed map.